1. Title: Awards of council terms of reference policy

-The Awards Committee of Council was established by Council to develop and monitor the key selection criteria for College awards, to review all nominations and submit recommended award recipients for endorsement by Council.
+The Awards Committee of Council was established by the RACGP Board to develop and monitor the key selection criteria for College awards, to review all nominations and submit recommended award recipients for endorsement by the RACGP Board.

 The scope of activities of the Committee includes:

-- Definition and modification of the selection criteria for all College awards, as directed by Council;
+- Definition and modification of the selection criteria for all College awards, as directed by the RACGP Board;

 - Administration of the annual awards process for all College awards;

-- and, Selection of award recipients for endorsement by Council.
+- and, Selection of award recipients for endorsement by the RACGP Board.